Influence of Nocturnal Light Exposure on the Impairment of Glucose Tolerance Induced by Chronic Sleep Restriction

 Duration of Nocturnal Melatonin Secretion

-Test the hypothesis that exposure to one week of sleep restriction with concurrent exposure to extended duration ALAN (LD 19:5) will reduce the duration of nocturnal melatonin secretion as compared to baseline more than exposure to one week of sleep restriction without extended duration ALAN (LD 14:10).
-Duration of nocturnal melatonin secretion will be determined by the duration of time at which melatonin levels are above 25% of their nightly peak levels.
+Test the hypothesis that exposure to one week of sleep restriction with concurrent exposure to extended duration ALAN (LD 19:5) will acutely reduce the duration of nocturnal melatonin secretion as compared to baseline more than exposure to one week of sleep restriction without extended duration ALAN (LD 14:10).
+Duration of nocturnal melatonin secretion will be determined by the duration of time at which melatonin levels are above a threshold calculated as 25% of peak-to-trough amplitude at baseline in dim light.

 Secondary Outcome Measures